-In most the cases to date it has been the mother arguing against the non-biological father remaining as the father and the non-biological father arguing that he should be allowed to continue in his role as dad.
+In most the cases to date, it has been the mother arguing against the non-biological father remaining as the father and the non-biological father arguing that he should be allowed to continue in his role as a dad.

 If there was an argument against the non-biological father remaining as a parent one of the fighting spouses usually would:

 - Draft the biological father into the case to establish paternity and